-The IDT (Installation Diagnostic Tool) is installed onto an IBM-compatible Personal Computer (commonly known as a "PC"), using the Microsoft WindowsTM operating system.
+The IDT (Installation Diagnostic Tool) is installed onto a Personal Computer (commonly known as a "PC"), using the Microsoft WindowsTM operating system.
 It uses a communications cable to communicate with compatible HWM logger devices.
 The software provides a graphical user interface for the purpose of Setup, Installation, Diagnostics, and Testing of a HWM logger.